asarthak/Pytgon-Basics/README.md

 # Python-Basics
-Coding bat challenges and hackerrank - Solved (which were solvable by me)
+Coding bat challenges and hacker-rank - Solved (which were solvable by me)

 # Coding challenges brief info
 Coding challenges which I was able to solve.
 I have included the code along with a brief explanation.